France 4: Averted closure, focus on cultural programmes

 From 3 May 2021, France 4 began timesharing with Culturebox, reducing the air time from 5:00 am to 8:15 pm.
 On the 18th that same month, French president Émmanuel Macron announced that France 4 will continue airing and will not close down in August as planned, explaining that its utility through the pandemic for education and its new timeslot of culture at night were the reasons for its continuation.
 In August, Culturebox stopped airing as a TV channel whilst remaining a programing block on France 4 and keeping timesharing separate.

 On 26 August 2024, Okoo expanded its timeslot until 9pm, with new programming for families on weekends such as Fort Boyard.

 On 13 January 2025, Arcom announced a re-numbering of DTT channels, including the move of France 4 from channel 14 to channel 4, until then occupied by Canal+, from 6 June 2025.
 Since then, the Culturebox brand ended and France 4 uses its brand for cultural programs at night, with the permanent france.tv being shown during programs like the other channels from the France Télévisions network.
-Programs such as "Les Estivales de Culturebox" (The Summer Festival of Culturebox) were renamed to coïncide with the channel's cultural night time programing, becoming "Les Estivales de France 4".
+Programs such as "Les Estivales de Culturebox" (The Summer Festival of Culturebox) were renamed coincide with the channel's cultural night time programing, becoming "Les Estivales de France 4".

 The channel's upgrade also led to France Télévisions wish of reinforcing the channel's programing as well as developing a strong access prime-time case.
 It was announced in late June that the program Les Maternelles (originally broadcast on France 5, lately broadcast on France 2) would fill the access prime-time case from 7:40 pm to 9 pm.